 Winner Selection

-The winning design team for the new Ramsden Park Community Recreation Centre will be announced in fall 2026.
+The winning design team for the new Ramsden Park Community Recreation Centre is anticipated to be announced in fall 2026, following the public exhibition and jury deliberation.

-In this phase, the City will work with the community and the Community Advisory Committee to define an overall vision, guiding principles and big moves for the new Community Recreation Centre (CRC).
+In this phase, the City worked with the community, the Indigenous Advisory Circle and the Community Advisory Committee to define visions, and guiding principles for the new Community Recreation Centre (CRC).
 These will guide the development of design options in Community Engagement Phase 2.

 Guiding Principles